mrazomej/phd/docs/src/frontmatter/acknowledgements.md

-staff scientist at a nearby research center and a soon-to-be graduate student at Harvard, came to my middle-of-nowhere school with a simple idea: He was going to inspire the next generation of Mexican scientists by working with students on a hands-on project.
+staff scientist at a nearby research center and a soon-to-be graduate student at Harvard, came to my middle-of-nowhere school with a simple idea: He was going to inspire the next generation of Mexican scientists by working with students on a hands-on project during the weekends.
 Those Saturday meetings with Adrian were going to change my life in unexpected ways.

 Adrian happened to have a textbook that has guided my thinking and my love for science for the last decade and, with a little bit of more luck, will continue